 How many people are on each tour?

-There are usually 6 or more people per tour, and can cater for groups of up to 8.
-Ideally you will come as a group, however individuals, pairs and threes etc can also be catered for, and you will be put with other individuals.
+There are usually between 3 and 5 people per tour.
+Ideally you will come as a group, however individuals and pairs can also be catered for, and you will be put with other individuals.
 Please get in touch with your enquiry.

 What else will I need to bring?